-Students may self-certificate absence from an examination(s) for a maximum of seven consecutive calendar days in an assessment period.
-This includes online exams, and other scheduled activities such as performances, and for a maximum of once per semester.
+Students may self-certificate absence from an examination(s) for a maximum of seven consecutive calendar days in an assessment period, and for a maximum of once per semester.
+This includes online exams, and other scheduled activities such as performances, it does not include coursework/assignment submissions, or practical placements.

 Mitigating Circumstances are serious events which impact upon your performance and must be: